 Vouchers are more transparent than cash since you know how many were printed and purchased, and the vendor has an incentive to redeem as many of them as are in his or her possession at the end of the event.

-However, the reliance on physical items in an outdoor event environment creates ample opportunity for tokens to get lost or destroyed, and the need to tally them is, simply put, a hassle.
-RFID saves you the trouble by doing all the math behind the scenes, making reconciliation literally a matter of seconds.
+However, the reliance on physical items in an outdoor event environment creates ample opportunity for tokens to get lost or destroyed and the need to tally them is, simply put, a hassle.
+RFID saves you the trouble by doing all the math behind the scenes, making reconciliation a literal matter of seconds.

 - Live reporting

 The fact that transactions are digitally tracked is not only useful at the end of the event, but also during: by using your accompanying RFID software, you can see which items are selling and how your customers are behaving, and take action where appropriate.

 For example, if vodka sodas are selling well, you can check your inventory to see you’re fully stocked for the rest of the night; if you see a lot of activity in a certain area you can assign additional staff members to it, etc.

 - More secure

 Let’s face it – festivals can be chaotic, especially when alcohol is involved.
 Rowdy patrons have been known to abuse the drink tickets system in myriad ways, including grabbing entire reels of tokens, tokens being ‘lost’ in transport or outright stolen from other patrons during the event.

 RFID is a more secure option since there’s only one object for patrons to fumble with, and that object is usually around their wrist (if using bracelets) or their neck (if using lanyards), rather than a whole bunch of small plastic things jangling in their wallets, pockets or backpack.

 - Use self-service stations for more efficient top-ups